Awsnaser/Real-World-Implementation-of-Docker-and-Zabbix-A-Case-Study/README.md

 # Real-World-Implementation-of-Docker-and-Zabbix-A-Case-Study

 This exam is designed to test the student's understanding and hands-on experience with Docker and Zabbix.
-The exam is divided into four sections, each with a specific focus and objective.
+The exam is divided into four sections, each with a specific focus and objective as shown in Figure 1 .

 <div align="center">